 - The Animal Kingdom Lodge

 - A highly recommended stop!
-If you're staying at a value resort, this is a fun place to visit for a change of pace (bring your refillable cup with you).
+If you're staying at a value resort, this is a fun place to visit for a change of pac.
 Eat at their "quick-service" dinning room, the "Mara."
 The African Stew is amazing!

 - Take it all in, go for a walk around, it's huge!
 Straight out back from the main entrance is an entire African savannah, complete with viewing areas.
 You're guaranteed to catch Giraffes, Zebra, maybe an elephant and all kinds of birds and flamingo!